 The income limits used by the Agent for admission are established by HUD and usually change on an annual basis.
-In no case will an Applicant be admitted to a LIHTC unit if the Applicant family's income exceeds the LIHTC income limits.
+In no case will an applicant be admitted to a LIHTC unit if the applicant family's income exceeds the LIHTC income limits.
 No minimum income limits are established for PHA-Assisted Units.

-In accordance with the income restrictions required by sources of funding for the development, the following unit mix will be maintained.
+In accordance with the income restrictions required by sources of funding for the development, the following unit mix will be maintained among the 30 Public Housing Units.

 - a.
-The 25 Public Housing Units shall be rented to Applicants whose income at the time of their admission is at or below 50% of area median income. - b.
-Five (5) of the 30 non PHA-Assisted LIHTC Units shall be rented to Applicants whose income at the time of their admission is at or below 50% of area median income. - c.
-The 25 remaining non-PHA-Assisted LIHTC Units shall be rented to Applicants whose income at the time of their admission is at or below 60% of the area median income.
+15 of the 30 Public Housing Units shall be rented to applicants whose income at the time of their admission is at or below 50% of area median income. - b.
+15 of the 30 Public Housing Units shall be rented to applicants whose income at the time of their admission is at or below 30% of area median income.